How does the whole QSL Card system work?

 For example, for a minimum payment of 2 Euros I will send your QSL cards directly to you.
 Why bother with mailing direct?
 The M0OXO OQRS is easy and reasonable.
 I have arranged so that you can make your payment to the M0OXO QSL Mailing Service via PayPal or free if using the OQRS Bureau option.

-IMPORTANT - If you are sending a card to a DX contact it is generally good practice to include a self addressed envelope and return postage.
+**IMPORTANT – If you are sending a card to a DX contact it is generally good practice to include a self addressed envelope and return postage.
 Do not use the postage of your country as it will not be valid for use in the DX country.
-Instead include either $2 US dollar bills (known by hams as a 'green stamps') or an International Reply Coupon (IRC) which you can usually purchase at the post office (Availability of IRC's is changing, please contact me if you need up to date advice). **(Do not send coins)**
+Instead include either $2 US dollar bills (known by hams as a ‘green stamps’) or an International Reply Coupon (IRC) which you can usually purchase at the post office **(Availability of IRC’s is changing, UK and USA Stations no longer sell IRC’s and many will not exchange them either)**

 Using a QSL bureau is by far the least expensive way to collect QSL cards.
 Using a QSL bureau is by far the least expensive way to collect QSL cards.
 Most countries where amateur radio is permitted are members of the IARU (International Amateur Radio Union) and will have a bureau, where cards are collected from hams within the country and then forwarded in bulk to the destination country.
 Using bulk mail to send your cards to the bureau and for them to forward the cards to other countries cost much less for postage than mailing individual cards.
 The RSGB Bureau in the UK (Norcomm) offer the services for both outgoing and incoming QSL cards.
 Check the RSGB Website for the requirements and eligibility of using their service.